 Youth in Campus Connections

 Youth in Campus Connections are referred from the juvenile justice system, schools, social service agencies, and directly from families.
-We specifically recruit youth for Campus Connections who are at-risk for not reaching their full potential due to poverty, involvement in the court system, academic failure, and other barriers.

 Our results have revealed positive outcomes for the youth, including: